Aurora vs 1st Energy Tasmanian Energy Prices

 For decades, households in Tasmania have all had the same company name on their electricity bills – Aurora Energy.
 As a government-owned retailer in a regulated electricity market, Aurora Energy has been the sole supplier to residential properties, with no other option for Tasmanians to even consider, let alone switch to.
 But that changed in early 2019 when 1st Energy entered the market, providing the first alternative and potentially paving the way for others to follow.

 The Tasmanian government introduced Full Retail Competition in 2014, opening the door for other retailers to compete for customers.
 But with prices still regulated, it took the best part of five years for someone to make the move.
-In the end, that company was 1st Energy – a relatively small, Melbourne-based retailer that already services Victoria, NSW and Queensland.
+In the end, that company was 1st Energy – a relatively small, Melbourne-based retailer that already services Victoria, New South Wales and Queensland.

 So, with 1st Energy taking on Aurora Energy in its own backyard, you’ll no doubt be wondering where you can find the cheapest prices?
 That’s why Canstar Blue has produced the following guide, which starts by comparing usage and supply rates.